 Admitting past mistakes is the first way to show that your company means what it says.
 Be upfront about anything that goes against your current position.
 Without doing this, your social activism will ring hollow—or worse, hypocritical.
 It could also prompt people to call you out.

-- Hide issues and hope no one finds out about them.
-Address them head-on.
+- Hide internal issues and hope no one finds out about them – or hide behind internal communications.
+Internal emails can quickly go public when employee concerns are not addressed.

 4. Be human